ploomber/ploomber/doc/use-cases/analytics.rst

         # execute your .py file and generate an .html version of it
         # all tables and charts are included
         product: output/report.html

-Check out our `this template <https://github.com/ploomber/projects/tree/master/templates/exploratory-analysis>`_ to get started.

-We also have a more sophisticated example that uses BigQuery and Cloud Storage, `click here <https://github.com/ploomber/projects/tree/master/templates/google-cloud>`_